wpisailbot/boat/DOCS.md

 a discussion of the actual logic controlling the boat and discuss the various controllers and the such.

+There is a section at the end on the controller/planner and the things that we learned at IRSC2018.
+All of the non-controller/planner code seemed to be largely robust at IRSC.
+The only change I would suggest beyond that would be to investigate more thoroughly the performance and usefulness of the current websocket server, as due to lossy connections with the 900 MHz radios at ranges
+>~200m, the current protocol may not make sense for telemetry and RC control.

 # Nomenclature

 IPC: InterProcess Communication, refers to any method of communication between